giovannigarifo/bigdata/README.md

 The whole job history is available at https://ma1-bigdata.polito.it:19890/jobhistory/, kerberos authentication required: obtain a 1 day ticket for the local machine using `kinit s241915`

-## How to Configure Kerberos authentication

-A Kerberos ticket is required to have access to other servers of the bigdatalab other that the gateway.

-* `sudo apt install krb5-user` and then follow the [guide](https://bigdata.polito.it/content/access-instructions)

 ## How to submit a Spark job locally or on the cluster

 Differently from MapReduce, a spark job can be executed locally or on the hadoop cluster using the YARN scheduler.